Hybrid qubit-oscillator module from motional states of two interacting atoms: Higher order correction in Qubit- and Oscillator-Rotation gates

-Since the ideal unitaries in Table.~\ref{S_table1} are the result of neglecting all time-dependent terms in the rotating frame of $\hat{H}_0$, we now take into account higher-order corrections arising from these terms, and derive more accurate expressions for the resulting unitaries.
-Generally, we start from the lab frame Hamiltonian with the choices $\tilde{V}^{(k)}(t)=0~(k\neq2)$, namely
+Since the ideal unitaries in Table.~\ref{S_table1} neglect all time-dependent terms in the rotating frame of $\hat{H}_0$, we now take into account higher-order corrections arising from these terms, and derive more accurate expressions of the resulting unitaries.
+Generally, we start from the lab frame Hamiltonian with the choices $\tilde{V}_{k\neq2}(t)=0$, namely